So, what does a school headmaster do?

-One purpose of this blog is to help students and families and people in our community understand how our school works–and to help explain why a school like ours is run differently from many others.
-Our families have learned that classical education means Latin and grammar and uniforms, but also countless little differences that can come as a surprise.
-I hope that by writing informally from time to time about what’s happening at the school, I can help to explain classical education more deeply and show that it is more than just effective, or difficult, or serious–it’s joyful, inspiring, and humane.
+One purpose of this blog is to help students and families and people in our community understand how classical schools work–and to help explain why a classical school is run differently from many others.
+We know that classical education often means Latin and grammar and uniforms, but also countless little differences that can come as a surprise.
+I hope that by writing informally from time to time about what’s happening at our schools, I can help to explain classical education more deeply and show that it is more than just effective, or difficult, or serious–it’s joyful, inspiring, and humane.

-One surprising thing about my job is that it’s a great deal of fun.
-It turns out that when you spend your time surrounded by 600 students–from wiggly and silly and sweet Kindergarteners, to eager and bashful and enthusiastic 6th graders, to sarcastic and witty but vulnerable and searching 12th graders–a lot of very funny things happen.
-There is a lot of joy in this place, and a great deal of that joy comes from the knowledge that we are all working on something impressive together and for the sake of something more important than ourselves.
+One surprising thing about leading a school is that it’s a great deal of fun.
+It turns out that when you spend your time surrounded by hundreds of students–from wiggly and silly and sweet Kindergarteners, to eager and bashful and enthusiastic 6th graders, to sarcastic and witty but vulnerable and searching 12th graders–a lot of very funny things happen.
+There is a lot of joy in these schools, and a great deal of that joy comes from the knowledge that we are all working on something impressive together and for the sake of something more important than ourselves.

-From the Headmaster’s Desk is a blog that tells the stories–the serious ones and the funny ones–of what our school is like on a daily basis.
-I hope that through these reports from the field, I can convey how delightful it is to work with these students on something serious and wonderful, and help you come to understand this place and classical education more deeply.
+From the Headmaster’s Desk is a blog that tells the stories–the serious ones and the funny ones–of what classical education is like on a daily basis.
+I hope that through these reports from the field, I can convey how delightful it is to work with these students on something serious and wonderful, and help you come to understand classical education more deeply.